arief25ramadhan/traffic-sign-classifier/README.md

 The pipeline of this project are the following:
 * Load the data set
 * Explore, summarize and visualize the data set
-* Design, train and test a model architecture
+* Design, train, and test the model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report